cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 * Notify users when a validator commission is changed.
 * Notify users when a validator is slashed.
+* Notify users when a validator is oversubscribed. (多加一個)
 * Notify users when all validators they selected are inactive.
 * Regular revenue reports